 Data Conversion Transformations and Derived Columns are Synchronous transformations where the data flows into memory buffers during the transformation process, and the same buffer reaches out.
-Asynchronous Transformations cause the blockage of data flow, which is of two types, namely partially blocking transformations and fully blocking transformations.
+Asynchronous Transformations cause the blockage of data flow, which is of two types: partially blocking and entirely blocking transformations.
 These two are significant transformations in SQL Server Integration Services (SSIS).